cloudfoundry/stratos/e2e/README.md

 `secrets.yaml.template`); a role whose entry is missing fails its setup rather than running as another identity.

+The suite reads `secrets.yaml` from the repo root (git-ignored), not a copy under `e2e/`.
+After a `@playwright/test` bump, run `bunx playwright install chromium` once: each Playwright version wants its own browser build, and a missing one fails every project at the admin setup.

 ## Migration History

 This project migrated from Protractor to Playwright in 2024 during the Angular 20 upgrade.
 Legacy Protractor artifacts may still exist in `src/test-e2e/` but are no longer active.